andyweaves/dlt-pii-firewall/README.md

 A demo of using [Delta Live Tables](https://databricks.com/discover/pages/getting-started-with-delta-live-tables) to identify and redact potential PII data!

 > :warning: **This is a demo and is provided as-is**: we make no claims as to the accuracy of the PII detection provided here, and if you use it it is **YOUR** responsibility to ensure that the example regexes and detection/redaction/tagging pipelines meet your requirements.

----
-***Delta Live Tables (DLT) makes it easy to build and manage reliable data pipelines that deliver high-quality data on Delta Lake.
+> :information: Delta Live Tables (DLT) makes it easy to build and manage reliable data pipelines that deliver high-quality data on Delta Lake.
 DLT helps data engineering teams simplify ETL development and management with declarative pipeline development, automatic data testing, and deep visibility for monitoring and recovery.***
----

 The project is currently designed to be run as a [multi task job](https://docs.databricks.com/data-engineering/jobs/jobs-quickstart.html) on the world's favourite analytics platform...
 [Databricks](https://databricks.com/)!